jro31/jethro-codes/_articles/my-story.md

 For my entire university life, I lived in the gym.
 I was there almost everyday.

-I ate well, but I ate a lot in order to try to gain weight.
-But as well as the gym, I kept up with running, and I had American football practice twice a week.
+I ate well, but I ate a lot in order to gain weight.

+As well as the gym, I kept up with running, and I had American football practice twice a week.
 And burning all those calories, eating sufficiently to gain weight wasn't even that easy.

 Try telling that to the guy who, 12 months earlier, was fat and getting tired walking up a flight of stairs.

 Fitness now took precedence over everything in my life, even my studies.

-Although I hadn't travelled during my gap year, I had promised myself during the summer break after my first year at uni, I'd travel then instead.
+Although I hadn't travelled during my gap year, I had promised myself that during the summer break after my first year at uni, I'd travel then instead.

 That was four months to go abroad, and what I'd done was get a Canadian working visa.
 And no sooner had the final exams for the first year ended, I was on a flight to Vancouver; my first time leaving western Europe.